 Accessibility

-Accessibility is computed during compilation, not bolted on after rendering.
-This is a meaningful distinction because it means accessibility is testable without a browser.
+Accessibility is computed during compilation, not bolted on after rendering, which means it’s testable without a browser.

 The engine auto-generates alt text from the spec and data.
 “Bar chart showing CPI by Category across 3 categories (3 data points).”
 Every mark in the layout carries an ARIA label.
 “Food: 332.”
 The renderer maps these to aria-label attributes on the corresponding SVG elements.